Jing Zoe Xu

 - Visual Search

 As a Masters student, I am working with Drs.
 Buetti and Lleras in the Vision Lab.
 As a member of the lab, I am exploring three areas of research that focus on how people see the world.

 My first research interest is on understanding aspects of visual search.
-Specifically, I am studying how people visually search for targets in a scene, how the visual search process is influenced by distractors in the environment (such as the number of distractors in the scene, and the similarity of distractors to the target), and the influence of people’s visual search efficiency is related to other aspect of visual ability, such as visual working memory.
+Specifically, I am studying how people visually search for targets in a scene, how the visual search process is influenced by distractors in the environment (such as the number of distractors in the scene, and the similarity of distractors to the target).
+I am also studying how people’s visual search efficiency is related to other aspect of visual ability, such as visual working memory.